You’re looking into what it takes to startup a dental office?

 Be careful when being quoted a rate because a huge percent of financial professionals will provide you with a phony rate.

-Ok....
-Let’s use an example of $25K in equipment financing paid over a 5 year period.
+Your financial agreement calls for $25K in equipment financing paid over a 5-year period.

 If you have a fairly decent credit score, you can expect to be paying around $550/mo in payments.

 Now as your credit score gets lower or the number of years you’ve been in business is less than 2-5 (depending on the financing company), your monthly payment will go up.